Conqueror-Site-Builder/stylelint-config-conqueror-scss/README.md

   > `not dead`
   > `not op_mini all`

-  If you want to use your own config, then create a `browserslist` file in your project's root.
+  If you want to use your own config, then create a `.browserslistrc` file in your project's root.

 ### Rules